manojm-dev/robot_dev_tools/startup_docker_at_reboot/README.md

 ## Docker Compose

-- Give a entrypoint script in compose to be pointed at a script
+- A script inside the image should be pointed as entrypoint in the compose file
 ```
 entrypoint: ./ros_entrypoint.sh
 ```

 ## Entrypoint Script

-- The entrypoint script should contain shebang `#!/bin/bash
+- The entrypoint script should contain shebang `#!/bin/bash`

 - When using mutiple long running scripts or process inside the script add `&` to send that process to background